Psideralis/Binary-Toolkit/README.md

         Creates a backup of the organization system, if already exist creates a diff file.

     Options:
-        -:
+        -b: creates backup file of the organization system
+        -d: creates diff file between back up files
+        -s: creates a diff of a specific file
+        -z: creates diff file between a specific file and a back up file
+        -r: programm autoremove
     Parameters:
-        -:
+        -e: exhaustive backup file or diff
+        -m: medium backup file or diff
+        -i: minimun back up file or diff -n:[.bkp,.bkp]: list the backup files or path

     xorgcntrl  [parameters] [options]
         Control options for organization management.

     Options:
-        -x: expose information of time, space and organization of a thread organization
+        -x: expose information of time, space and organization of a organization thread
+        -a: modify the permissions of the organization system
+        -c: modify the credentials of the organization system
+        -g: exposes the log and records of the organization system
+        -r: programm autoremove
     Parameters:
-        -
-        -
-        -
+        -f: modify the permissions of a specific file or entity
+        -e: modify the credentials of a specific entity
+        -i: verify the diff hash of a organization diff
+        -h: expose the log and record
 ----------
     xfsdiff  [parameters] [options]
         Creates a backup of the file system, if already exist creates a diff file.

     Options:
-        -b: creates backup file of fylesystem
+        -b: creates backup file of fyle system
         -d: creates diff file between back up files
         -s: creates a diff of a specific file
-        -z: creates diff file between a specific file and a beck up file
+        -z: creates diff file between a specific file and a back up file
+        -r: programm autoremove
     Parameters:
         -e: exhaustive backup file or diff
         -m: medium backup file or diff